Zoned Heating Systems

 Another zoned heating option is a multi-zone mini-split or ductless system.

 Unlike a zoned forced-air HVAC system, a mini-split system does not heat your home with a furnace that sends warm air through heating ducts.
-Instead, this system comprises an air condenser typically placed outdoors and several indoor heating units called air handlers.
+Instead, this system comprises an outdoor air condenser and several indoor heating units called air handlers.
 This air condenser collects heat energy already found in the air and then transfers it to the indoor air handlers through memorable refrigerant lines.

 Since the air condenser collects heat energy from the air instead of creating heat, as a furnace does, this heating system type is highly energy-efficient.

-One mini-split condenser can send heat to up to nine Indoor air handlers to create up to nine climate zones in your home.
-Professionals can mount these air handlers on walls, floors, heating ducts, room ceilings, or climate zone.
+One mini-split condenser can send heat to up to nine Indoor air handlers, creating up to nine climate zones in your home.
+Professionals can mount these air handlers on walls, floors, heating ducts, room ceilings, or climate zones.

 To ensure your multi-zone mini-split system can heat your home correctly without wasting energy, you must choose a system that has a suitable BTU capacity for your home.
 A higher BTU mini-split system can provide more heat than a lower BTU capacity.
 While a mini-split system with a BTU capacity too low for your home may not be able to provide the heat you need, one with a too-high BTU capacity may short cycle, which can reduce energy efficiency.